japodhidev/dataintegrated-interview/README.md

 # Data Integrated Interview Test Answer

 The project is built using [Next.js](https://nextjs.org/).
-It's an attempt at providing an answer to a set os interview questions posed by [Data Integrated](https://dataintegrated.co.ke/)
+It's an attempt at providing an answer to a set of interview questions posed by [Data Integrated](https://dataintegrated.co.ke/)

 The project's purpose is to demonstrate the usage of the [JSON Patch](https://jsonpatch.com/) specification.
 Only the `replace` operation is demonstrated in this project.

 A user interface exists at the `/dashboard` route.
+This page is the heart of the project.
 Authorization is however required to access the `/dashboard` route.
+Use any valid email address and password to login.

 An endpoint, `/api/data` is responsible for sending and receiving data.
+As per the interview requirements, accessing this endpoint requires that the `Authorization` `HTTP` header is present.
+The header should also include a valid bearer token i.e `Authorization: Bearer token`.
+Relevant responses will be returned in the event of an absence of a token or presence of an invalid token.
+Also, only `GET` & `POST` HTTP methods are currently supported.

+A public `Docker` image is available [here](https://hub.docker.com/repository/docker/japodhidev/di-docker).

+Tests are run using [Cypress](https://cypress.io/).
+This seemed like the proper way since it's recommended by [Nextjs](https://nextjs.org/docs/testing).
+Only `e2e` tests are available given the limitations that component tests face.

 ## Getting Started